team-leevio/happy-elementor-addons/readme.txt

 - [**Smart Post List**](https://demo.happyaddons.com/elementor-smart-post-list-widget-demo/) - Are you looking for a magnificent listing facility with the highlighted option for your sticky featured article?
 HappyAddons Smart Post list widget will handle all of your desirable styles smartly, like featuring the sticky post, filterable post list, and more
 - [**Post Carousel**](https://demo.happyaddons.com/elementor-post-carousel-widget-demo/) - The Post carousel feature is now trendy in News Portals or other blogging sites to grab visitors’ attention.
 Now you can create a stunning post carousel for your site with the HappyAddons Post Carousel widget
 - [**Author List**](https://demo.happyaddons.com/elementor-author-list-widget-demo/) - Decently showcase your creative writers with the HappyAddons Author List widget.
 It will help you to display all of your authors in one place
+- [**WooCommerce Product Grid**](https://demo.happyaddons.com/elementor-product-grid-widget-demo/) - Are you struggling with showcasing your products in perfect grid alignment within WooCommerce?
+From now, you can display your products in grid views lucratively with HappyAddons Pro Product Grid Widget
+- [**WooCommerce Product Carousel**](https://demo.happyaddons.com/elementor-product-carousel-widget-demo/) - Wondering about a perfect WooCommerce Product Carousel widget for Elementor to grab the attention of your customers?
+Try HappyAddons Pro’s Product Carousel Widget to make it happen.
+- [**WooCommerce Product Cateogry Grid**](https://demo.happyaddons.com/elementor-product-category-grid-widget-demo/) - Sometimes you need to display your eCommerce products category wise to target a specific genre of visitors.
+Our HappyAddons Product Category Grid Widget is the best fit for displaying WooCommerce Products category wise
+- [**WooCommerce Product Category Carousel**](https://demo.happyaddons.com/elementor-product-category-carousel-widget-demo/) - From now you can display products in carousels based on specific categories with the help of HappyAddons Pro Product Category Carousel Widget to make them more lucrative

 ### **UNIQUE PRO FEATURES OF HAPPY ADDONS TO WATCH OUT FOR**